Welcome to the Florida School of Woodwork

 AN OPPORTUNITY TO CRAFT…

-In a time when many are seeking fresh ways of problem-solving, seeing, and communicating differently, the School of Woodwork offers an opportunity for people of all skill levels to spend a weekend, a week or several immersed in the craft of designing and making furniture, wood carvings and woodturning on the lathe.
+The School of Woodwork offers classes for people of all skill levels to spend a weekend or a week immersed in the craft of woodworking, furniture making, and wood carving.

-For others, it is the exceptional, well-equipped workshops where students can work safely and confidently in a professional-level environment.
+The workshops are exceptionally well-equipped, and students can work safely and confidently in a supportive environment.

 WHERE THINKING AND DOING COME TOGETHER…

 The heart of our mission is to nurture and sustain this creative spirit of woodworking craftsmanship.
-We do this by proving the best possible education and environment for people who want to engage in soul satisfying crafts.
+We do this by providing the best possible education and environment for people who want to engage in soul-satisfying crafts.
 A place where “thinking” and “doing” come together.

-On behalf of all of us at the School who wake up each day thinking about enriching lives through art, I invite you to take the opportunity to experience Florida School of Woodwork.
+On behalf of all of the instructors who deeply love this craft, I invite you to come and experience the Florida School of Woodwork.